 Project Meta Data

 This section will have the information about the project configuration and settings.
-It also has the info about the list discount positions along with commentary.
+It also has the info about the list of discount positions along with commentary.
 Below are the major fields which plays major role in project configuration.

 LV Raster